Text-to-SQL Data Synthesis Pipeline

 )

-4.2.5 Chain-of-Thought Generator (CoTGenerator
+4.2.5 Chain-of-Thought Generator (Text2SQLCoTGenerator)

 Functionality:

-- Generates reasoning steps for SQL queries
+- Generates step-by-step reasoning for SQL queries

-- Supports retry mechanism to ensure generation quality
+- Includes retry mechanisms to ensure quality

-Input: SQL statement, question, and database ID
+Input: SQL, question, and database ID

-Output: Chain-of-thought reasoning process
+Output: Chain-of-thought reasoning

 llm_serving=cot_generation_api_llm_serving,